-After a good night’s rest we met our guide in the morning to visit another stupa, this time Boudhanath.
+After a good night’s rest we met our guide in the morning to visit another stupa in Kathmandu, this time Boudhanath.
 But first we had to come down with our backpack.

 While we were drinking coffee in a rooftop café we watched some guys preparing the stupa for the next full moon festival.
 For this occasion they beautified the stupa with yellow arches which resembled the lotus flower.
-All this was done in Jackson Pollock style, with a flick of the wrist the color was thrown on the stupa.
+The did all this in Jackson Pollock style, with a flick of the wrist the color landed on the stupa.

 From the stupa we drove then to Pashupatinath Temple, a sacred Hindu temple on the banks of the river Bagmati.
-The location is necessary due to the ritual cremation of the Hindu dead whose ashes are then scattered into said river.
+The location is necessary due to the ritual cremation of the Hindu.
+The ashes of the dead are scattered into said river.
 We entered the temple by the main entrance and already saw a couple of “gurus” in orange. if you want to take their picture you have to pay for it.

-We saw a few more of these “holy men” and were told that some of them had taken a vow of silence.
+We saw a few more of these “holy men” and our guid told us that some of them had taken a vow of silence.
 See for yourself how serious they take it.

-We made our way in front of the temple which we were not allowed to visit.
-Entrance was only allowed for Hindus who had to leave all leather goods behind and were walking around barefoot.
-While for us the fervour of the praying Hindus was amazing so were we for them a spectacle to behold.
+We made our way in front of the temple but could not visit it.
+The entrance was only for Hindus who had to leave all leather goods behind and were walking around barefoot.
+While for us the fervor of the praying Hindus was amazing so were we for them a spectacle to behold.

-So funny to be the object of fascination, we were asked three times for our pictures.
-Sorry that I can’t show you the bare feet but our guide here for the two days managed to cut off our feet on all pictures.
+So funny that we were the object of fascination, but we ‘modeled’ three times for some pictures.
+Sorry that I can’t show you our bare feet but the guide managed to cut off our feet on all pictures.

 And here some impressions of the temple.
 Please note the goat!